 This kind of determiners always goes before the noun they are modifying.
 These are used to point out something, especially when there’s already a reference to what’s being discussed.
 For example: “James is looking for those shoes he likes.”
 In this case, it’s understood that there’s some previous knowledge about the shoes.

-The demonstrative determiners can also act as pronouns in a sentence, but in these type of cases their position in the sentence varies, and they can be found acting as subjects.
+The demonstrative determiners can also act as pronouns in a sentence, but in this type of cases their position in the sentence varies, and they can be found acting as subjects.

-Let’s go, Andy.
+Let’s go, Baby Bot.
 We will take this camera with us.

-Leonard told me that those are his dogs.
+Cowy told me that those are her toys.

-Camila and Daniel go to that school around the corner.
+Elliot and Lisa go to that school around the corner.

 I will use these green earrings.